 Clarification: Free flipping stunts and transitions that do not start on the performing surface are not allowed.

 Clarification: Toe pitch, leg pitch and similar types of tosses are not allowed in initiating free flipping skills.

-- E. Single based split catches are not allowed. - F. Single based stunts with multiple top persons require a separate spotter for each top person.
+E. Single based split catches are not allowed.

 G. Premier Stunts - Release Moves